-To qualify for this course, a candidate will complete at least 1 subject (10 credit points) of Professional Practice.
-Students are usually required to find their own workplace/ employer/ mentor to be approved by AC.
+To qualify for the award of the Diploma of Leadership, a candidate will complete at least 1 subject (10 credit points) of Professional Practice.
+Students are usually required to find their own workplace/employer/mentor to be approved by AC.
 In some cases, a new aspect within a student's current paid employment may be suitable as a work placement.